dvmason/Pharo-Functional/README.md

 # CompileWithCompose
+This is an alternate compiler built on top of Pharo's Opal compiler.
+It can be the compiler of choice for any class.
+All of the syntax proposed here is otherwise syntax errors that can be recognized by this compiler and turned into legal Pharo Smalltalk.
+However, the source would still contain these syntax elements... only the internal AST is affected.
+Only if you lost your source code and recovered it from reverse-compilation would you lose the syntactic forms.

+## Already implemented syntax extensions

+### Compose / pipe / parrot operator
 This adds a compose or pipe syntax to Pharo (we call it the parrot operator `:>`).
 It can significantly reduce the need for parentheses and make functional code more readable.
 It works with PharoJS and can be very convenient when using some Javascript libraries such as D3.